Tastier and efficient food prep with with sharp knives

 But more than this, a dull knife slows you down, while a sharp knife makes prep easier and more enjoyable.

 CHOOSE YOUR CUT

+Always use a sharp knife.
+A sharp knife will cause less damage to cell walls in your ingredients.
 We know that cutting an onion end to end will make for a milder flavor, while cutting it against the grain (e.g. cutting rings) releases more flavor compounds and gives it a stronger taste.
-But it’s not only flavor compounds and grains.
 The way we cut our food determines its texture, and the texture plays a big role in our overall taste experience.
-Take a nectarine, for example.
-A blunt blade will tear off fibres that will result in an uneven, almost grainy surface.
-A clean cut slice however will feel cool and smooth against your tongue, creating a totally different overall flavor.
+Take a nectarine or any soft skinned fruit or vegetable, for example.
+A dull blade will tear the fibers resulting in an uneven, almost grainy surface.
+A clean cut slice, however, will feel cool and smooth against your tongue, creating a totally different overall flavor.